Malivil/TTT-Randomat-20/README.md

 - u/Slowghost16 on Reddit for the idea for the _randomat_soulmates_sharedhealth_ ConVar for the "Soulmates" event
 - u/Speedlovar on Reddit for the idea for the "Care Package", "Careful...", "Compulsive Reloading", "Derptective", and "Opposite Day" events
 - u/ttimo123456 on Reddit for the idea for the "Prop Hunt" event
-- u/Tr4sh13 on Reddit for the idea for the "Barrel (In)Justice", "Insurance Policy", and "Trickle-Down Economics" events
+- u/Tr4sh13 on Reddit for the idea for the "Barrel (In)Justice", "Bomberman", "Insurance Policy", and "Trickle-Down Economics" events
 - u/tundrat on Reddit for ideas for improving the "Incriminating Evidence" event
 - u/zoxzix89 on Reddit for the idea for the "Time Warp" event
 - Alex from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the fix for traitors not being completely blinded in the "Blind Traitors" event